Why Your Apartment Hydroponic Plants Turn Yellow (And Simple Fixes That Actually Work)

 Not enough light

-• Stems stretch and get leggy.
+• Stems stretch and gaps open between leaf pairs.

 🐛 Pests and Disease